caiorss/mwiki/README.md

 ## Static Website Generator

 The subcommand $ mwiki compile is able to generate a static website by compiling the wiki repository, a folder containing MWiki markdown files to html.
 Static websistes are easy to deploy with static file servers, such as NGinx or Caddy.
 Many git forge services, including gitlab or github, also allow deploying stastic websites using an orphan git branch.
+NOTE: CDN means Content Delivery Network.

 ```sh
 $ mwiki compile --help
 Usage: mwiki compile [OPTIONS]

   Compile a MWiki repository to a static website.